WHO plans to rename monkeypox over stigma concerns - ExBulletin

 Monkeypox was first named in 1958 when monkeys studied in Denmark were observed to have a “pox-like” disease, although monkeypox is not thought to have an animal host.
 Is not …

-WHO also way It asked for the public to propose a new name for monkeypox, but did not say when the new name would be announced.
+The WHO also said it was open for the public to propose new names for monkeypox, but did not specify when the new names would be announced.

 To date, there have been more than 31,000 confirmed monkeypox cases worldwide since May, most of them outside of Africa.
 Monkeypox has been endemic in parts of Central and West Africa for decades, and it wasn’t known until May that it would cause major outbreaks across the continent.

-WHO declares global monkeypox epidemic international emergency In July, the US declared its epidemic serious. national emergency Early this month.
+The WHO declared the global monkeypox epidemic an international emergency in July, and the United States declared its own epidemic a national emergency earlier this month.

-Outside of Africa, 98% of cases are men who have sex with men.
-With a limited global supply of the vaccine, authorities are racing to stop monkeypox before it takes hold as a new disease.
+Outside of Africa, 98% of cases are men who have sex with men.in limited global supply only vaccinationAuthorities are racing to stop monkeypox before it takes hold as a new disease.

 Sources